blue-luke/cks-crash-course/exercises/05-apparmor-network-call/instructions.md

 ```

 4. Add the profile to the set of rules in enforce mode.
-  Not sure where to specify enforce or complain
+  Not sure where to specify enforce or complain.
+Perhaps ''' profile network-deny flags=(complain)
 5. Apply the profile to the Pod named `network-call` running in the `default` namespace.
   Fine, see k8s docs
 6. Check the logs of the Pod to ensure that network calls cannot be made anymore.
   Ping, should be fine